 Pirates rally by scuffling Brewers once again in 5-4 victory

-Bryan Reynolds raced home on a wild pitch with one out in the 10th inning, lifting the Pittsburgh Pirates past the Milwaukee Brewers 5-4 to complete a three-game sweep

-PITTSBURGH (AP) — Bryan Reynolds raced home on a wild pitch with one out in the 10th inning, lifting the Pittsburgh Pirates past the Milwaukee Brewers 5-4 on Thursday to complete a three-game sweep.
+Bryan Reynolds raced home on a wild pitch with one out in the 10th inning, lifting the Pittsburgh Pirates to a 5-4 victory on Thursday to complete a three-game sweep of Milwaukee.

-Reynolds tied it earlier in the inning when he hit a ground-rule double down the right-field line off Matt Bush (2-2).
-Reynolds moved to third on a fly to right field by Ke'Bryan Hayes and raced home when a pitch from Bush slipped by Brewers catcher Victor Caratini to give the Pirates their third comeback win over first-place Milwaukee in as many days.
+Reynolds led off the bottom of the 10th by tying the game with a ground-rule double to right field that scored rookie Tucupita Maracano.
+Reynolds advanced to third on a fly ball to right by Ke’Bryan Hayes and scored when a 0-2 curveball by Milwaukee reliever Matt Bush (2-2) skipped by catcher Victor Caratini.

+“I’m trying to bury it but obviously not that much,” Bush said.
+“It just got away from me a little bit.”

+“I don’t think we’ve swept them since I’ve been up,” said Pirates third baseman Ke’Bryan Hayes, who made his major league debut in September 2020.
+“We’re headed in the right direction.”

-Pittsburgh trailed 3-1 in the seventh but pulled even behind RBI singles by Maracano and Gamel.
+Pittsburgh trailed 3-1 in the seventh but pulled even behind RBI singles by Maracano and Gamel, the last coming against reliever Brad Boxberger that allowed Delay to score after Boxberger came on with two on and one out in the seventh.
+While the run wasn’t charged to Boxberger, it symbolized how Milwaukee’s bullpen struggled during the series.
+Brewers relievers were charged with nine runs over the course of three games.

-The Brewers loaded the bases with one out in the ninth, but Pittsburgh third baseman Ke’Bryan Hayes ended the threat by making a spinning backhand stab on a sharp grounder by pinch-hitter Tyrone Taylor.
-Hayes stood up, touched third, and then fired a throw to first that beat Taylor by a step.

-Mike Brousseau hit a two-run home run for Milwaukee and Caratini added his seventh, but the Pirates also scored a pair of runs on wild pitches.
+Mike Brousseau hit a two-run home run for Milwaukee and Caratini added his seventh, but the Pirates also scored a pair of runs on wild pitches, including the winner.

-Brewers starter Brandon Woodruff tried to give Milwaukee's relievers a bit of a break but ran into trouble in the seventh.
-Greg Allen led off with a walk, Delay followed two batters later with a single and Maracano laced an RBI single to left to score Allen.
-Brad Boxberger came on in an effort to keep Milwaukee in front but gave up a sharp two-out single to right by Gamel that tied it at 3.
-The Brewers' bullpen has given up 11 runs during Milwaukee's slide.

 The Brewers played the final 3 1/2 innings without star Christian Yelich and manager Craig Counsell.
 Both were ejected in the bottom of the seventh for arguing balls and strikes with home-plate umpire Jerry Meals after Yelich struck out looking to end the top of the inning.